Billy Gabor: Time at Syracuse University

 He held the all-time scoring record until Dave Bing bested it.

 On May 1, 2009, Gabor was invited back to the Carrier Dome to see his jersey number 17 retired.

+In his time at Syracuse University, Gabor was a member of Theta Chi Fraternity.

 Family

 Gabor was married once.
 He had three children: Bill, Bob and Hallie, and eight grandchildren: Annie, Emily, SarahRose, Malone, Mimi, Jack, Will, and Madison.
 He last resided in Jupiter, Florida.